Laser Interferometer Space Antenna: Exotic sources

 LISA will also search for currently unknown (and unmodelled) sources of gravitational waves.
 The history of astrophysics has shown that whenever a new frequency range/medium of detection is available new unexpected sources show up.
 This could for example include kinks and cusps in cosmic strings.

+Memory effects

+LISA will be sensitive to the permanent displacement induced on probe masses by gravitational waves, known as gravitational memory effect.